TobyYang7/Llava_Qwen2/README.md

 *Visual instruction tuning towards large language and vision models with GPT-4 level capabilities, enhanced with the Qwen2 base model.*

+For more details on usage, refer to the original [LLaVA repository](https://github.com/haotian-liu/LLaVA).
+This custom repository specifically integrates the Qwen2 base model to leverage its advanced capabilities.

 ## Installation

 This repository builds upon the original LLaVA project, integrating the Qwen2 base model for improved performance.